-The mission of the Guidance, Navigation and Control (GNC) CapTech is to support and foster R&T and innovations for military systems in the area of underpinning guidance, navigation and control technologies and techniques for defence systems.
+The mission of the Guidance, Navigation and Control (GNC) CapTech is to support and foster Research & Technology (R&T) and innovations for military systems in underpinning guidance, navigation and control technologies, and techniques for defence systems.

 CapTech GNC focuses its work in the areas of:

 - Innovative navigation, timing and positioning systems and solutions for challenging environment providing globally available functionalities (navigation warfare, indoor, underwater operations, etc.) including work on hybridisation of sensors and real time processing;

 - Novel and performance enhancing navigation, guidance and control technologies (e.g. for sensors and actuators to optimise size, weight, power and cost - SWaP-C);